w3c/compute-pressure/README.md

 ## Current approach - high-level states

-Compute Pressure defines a set of compute pressure states delivered to a web application to signal when adaptation of the workload is appropriate to ensure consistent quality of service.
-The signal is proactively delivered when the compute pressure trend is rising to allow timely adaptation.
+The API defines a set of  pressure states delivered to a web application to signal when adaptation of the workload is appropriate to ensure consistent quality of service.
+The signal is proactively delivered when the system pressure trend is rising to allow timely adaptation.
 And conversely, when the pressure eases, a signal is provided to allow the web application to adapt accordingly.

-Human-readable compute pressure states with semantics attached to them improve ergonomics for web developers and provide future-proofing against diversity of hardware.
+Human-readable pressure states with semantics attached to them improve ergonomics for web developers and provide future-proofing against diversity of hardware.
 Furthermore, the high-level states abstract away complexities of system bottlenecks that cannot be adequately explained with low-level metrics such as processor clock speed and utilization.

 For instance, a processor might have additional cores that work can be distributed to in certain cases, and it might be able to adjust clock speed.
 The faster clock speed a processor runs at, the more power it consumes which can affect battery and the temperature of the processor.
 A processor that runs hot may become unstable and crash or even burn.